fidangasimova/shecodesnotes/Intro.md

 ## Introduction

-This file is made with [markdown](http://markdowntutorial.com/) go give a look to their page; but first of all go and sign up for receiving a [she.codes] newsletter!(http://now.she.codes/)
+This file is in [markdown](http://markdowntutorial.com/) format; go give a look at the Website.

+But first of all sign up for receiving a [she.codes] (http://now.she.codes/) newsletter!

 ###Index